YemunnSoe/customer-experience-center/README.md

 # Background

 The Customer Experience Center (CEC) team plays a vital role in providing customer support and sale support through various channels, such as hotline, direct communication, and social media.
 This team also plays a crucial role in many organizations digital transformation strategy aimed at providing extensive support to a wide variety of users.
-As the organization scales up its digital operations, there is a need to establish a robust data ecosystem to track and analyze key performance metrics, which will enable better decision-making and support the existing service channels.
+As the organization scales up its digital operations, there is a need to establish a robust data ecosystem to track and analyze key performance metrics, which will enable better decision-making and support the existing service channels. [(Read More)](https://bit.ly/3nkxqOC)

 ![](./Diagrams/Define_System_Requirements.png)